 The new 508 is built on PSA’s EMP2 (Efficient Modular Platform) platform, which shaves off 70 kg compared to the previous generation.
 There is also a new body-welding technique strengthened with 24 m of structural adhesive, providing greater rigidity and a guarantee of better durability.

 Peugeot has limited the length of the car to 4.75 m, vs 4.83 m of the outgoing model, for improved maneuverability.
 Height measures 1.40 m, which is 6 cm less than the previous model.
 However, the width has been increased by 2 cm, which now measures 1.84 m.
 The wheelbase — at 2.79 m — has been shortened by 2.4 cm.

-The interiors get the latest version of Peugeot i-Cockpit.
-The i-Cockpit includes a compact steering wheel, 10-inch wide HD capacitive touch-screen in 8:3 format, a head-up display unit with a high-resolution 12.3-inch digital screen.
-Other features include Mirror Screen feature compatible with the Android Auto, Apple Carplay and MirrorLink, wireless charging, storage spaces of up to 32 litres, panoramic sunroof, Focal premium audio system, optional wraparound front seats with eight-pocket pneumatic massage system and five different massage programmes.
+The interior gets the latest version of the Peugeot i-Cockpit.
+The i-Cockpit includes a compact steering wheel, a 10-inch wide HD capacitive touchscreen in 8:3 format, and a head-up display with a high-resolution 12.3-inch digital screen.
+Other features include Mirror Screen compatible with Android Auto, Apple Carplay and MirrorLink, wireless charging, storage spaces of up to 32 litres, panoramic sunroof, Focal premium audio system, optional wraparound front seats with eight-pocket pneumatic massage system and five different massage programmes.